What is listeriosis?

 What are the symptoms?

-People at risk, who have symptoms, should speak to their health care provider.
+People who have symptoms of listeriosis should speak to their health care provider, especially if they are at increased risk of serious illness.

 If you are at risk, how can you protect yourself?

-If you are at risk, you should either avoid or cook the following foods to steaming hot:
+If you are pregnant, an older adult, or have a weakened immune system you should either avoid or cook the following foods to steaming hot:

-- unpasteurized dairy products (e.g., milk and cheese);
+- unpasteurized (raw) dairy products (e.g., milk and cheese made from unpasteurized milk);

 - deli meats;